 –Stephen R. Covey, Author of The 7 Habits of Highly Effective People

-As you consider the paradigms of the Leader in Me, consider how you could to apply them at home.
+As you contemplate the paradigms of the Leader in Me, consider how you could to apply them at home.
 Becoming self-aware that your paradigms are impacting what you see and what you do provides an opportunity for you to improve your home environment.
 By starting with the 5 Core Paradigms, you can identify positive behaviors that will help you reach the goals you set as a family.
 This is empowering!
-Below are the 5 Core Paradigms for Families:
+Following are the 5 Core Paradigms for Families:

 Parents and children have opportunities for shared leadership.

 Not: Leadership is for the few.
 Parents are in charge of all the decisions.

 We celebrate our differences and focus on each other’s strengths.